passbolt/passbolt_help/_posts/configure/2023-02-27-configure-login-authentication-smtp.md

 ## AWS SES

-- Navigate through your navigation panel
+- Navigate through your AWS Management Console

 You'll see the navigation panel on the left-hand side of the screen.